 The Student Aid Index (SAI) is a measure of your family's financial strength and is calculated according to a formula established by federal government.
 Based on what you report on your FAFSA, your family's taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) are all considered in the formula.
 Colleges use the SAI to determine your federal, state, and institutional student aid eligibility and awards.
 Your SAI is not the amount of money your family will have to pay for college and is not the amount of aid you will receive.

-Will my Saint Mary's grants and/or scholarships cover room and board?
+Will my Saint Mary's grants and/or scholarships cover food and housing?

-Our SMC policy requires that SMC merit and need-based aid are limited to the cost of tuition with the rare exception of athletic aid that can cover room and board.
+Our SMC policy requires that SMC merit and need-based aid are limited to the cost of tuition with the rare exception of athletic aid that can cover food and housing.
 We will decrease merit awards that exceed tuition.